For my 26th birthday, I took myself to Belize for a short 4-day trip after finding a $300 return ticket on a whim.

 I’ve written an entire Belize packing list but if you just want the essentials, here’s what I think you must pack!

-- Full-size travel towel: This travel towel is full-size so it’s big enough to use as a beach towel, thin enough to pack up super small for your luggage, and it dries super quickly in Belize’s humid climate.
+Full-size travel towel: Ideally, you want a travel towel that’s big enough to use as a beach towel and thin enough to pack up super small for your luggage — plus, it dries super quickly in Belize’s humid climate.

-- Reef-safe sunscreen: If you are planning to do any water activities, such as diving or snorkeling or even swimming, please use a reef-safe sunscreen like this one.
-The active ingredients in sunscreen are killing off coral in huge numbers.
-The Belize Barrier Reef is the second largest in the world and is under threat.
-So please don’t use normal, chemical-laden sunscreen in Belize’s fragile ocean ecosystem!
+Reef-safe sunscreen: If you are planning to do any water activities, such as diving or snorkeling or even swimming, please use a reef-safe sunscreen like this one.
+The Meso-American Barrier Reef is the second largest in the world and is under threat — do your part to help!

 Please remove your link to Reef Safe sunscreen.
 It is not safe for corals, as it contains the extremely toxic chemical, oxybenzone.
 Thanks!